jondgoodwin/acornvm/README.md

-# avm - Acorn Virtual Machine
+# acornvm - Acorn Virtual Machine

 This lightweight library supports the execution of Acorn programs within a dedicated virtual machine.
 Acorn is a dynamically typed, object-oriented language designed to make it easier to define